An Open Letter to Spirit Airlines

 The line crawls along and by 8:10 pm I’ve finally reached the front counter.
 I feel like fucking Moses after he weathered the ark, or whatever.

 A nice lady with the whitest teeth I’ve ever seen smiles and asks me what she can do for me.
 Here’s where I show my extraordinary grace in the face of adversity.
 I know it’s not the nice lady with the white teeth’s fault.
 She’s probably making $12-an-hour forced to put up with shit from people like me all day and night.
 I’m not going to make things worse.
 Besides, what can she do about it?
 I’m sure tempted to ask her about Spirit Airlines’ dental plan, though.

-Lady punches a few buttons on the computer, wait, leans forward, waits, looks back at the screen, waits and finally tells me, “hey, you missed your flight.”
+Lady punches a few buttons on the computer, waits, leans forward, waits, looks back at the screen, waits, and finally tells me, “Hey, you missed your flight.”

 My blood pressure surges 25 points.

 Oh, fuck me silly.
 Is she going to interogate me now?
 What is this, an investigation?

 “Where’s you’re boarding pass?”

 “It’s right here, but you can see it wouldn’t print out and……………”

 “It doesn’t print out if you arrive late, Sir.
 You should have just come to this line.
 See, that line is if you arrive on time.”

 Deep breaths.
 Deep breaths.
 Think white clouds.
 Singing birds.
 Sparrow.
 Yeah, that’s the ticket.
 Dream of fucking sparrows.